michaelvail/genius-ui-enhancer/README.md

 </details>

 ## Installation
-1. Download the latest release.
+1. Download the latest release and extract.
 2. Open your browser's extensions menu (`chrome://extensions/`, `brave://extensions/`, etc.).
 4. Enable **Developer mode** (toggle in the top right).
-5. Click **Load unpacked** and select the downloaded folder.
+5. Click **Load unpacked** and select the extracted folder `genius-ui-enhancer`.
 6. The extension will now be active on Genius lyric pages.

 ---